The miracle from Roskilde Fjord

 This process turned out to function very satisfactorily and it soon became the standard procedure for lifting all the pieces.
 Unlike the pieces of other wood species, all the wreck parts of oak were relatively well preserved.
 The centimeter-thin strakes had also retained their elasticity to an astonishing degree.
 Even though all the rivets had rusted away, however, it could be difficult to separate the strakes from one another.
 The caulking between the planks was still so adhesive that often several small pieces of the edges of the strakes broke off as they were being loosened.
 All these fragments were collected and laid in their correct position on the hardboard.

-The amount of work this entailed is illustrated by the fact that the few wrecks were packed in a total of about 1,500 plastic bags with a total length of more than 4 km.
+The amount of work this entailed is illustrated by the fact that the few ship parts were packed in a total of about 1,500 plastic bags with a total length of more than 4 km.

 As the team of students gradually became accustomed to the work process, they functioned almost as an assembly line, where each member had his or her regular position at registration, sawing out of hardboard, loosening of ships' timbers from the bottom of the fjord and lifting them over onto the hardboard, cleaning the planks, wrapping them in burlap, placing them in bags and welding the ends, and finally towing the rafts bearing the bags to the harbor in Skuldelev.
 From Skuldelev, for a long period, there were sent one or two lorry-loads of wreck fragments to the conservation workshop at Brede north of Copenhagen every day.

 Everything was done so efficiently and conscientiously that hardly the tiniest piece of timber was lost in the course of this very comprehensive process.

 It had been estimated from the outset that the excavation would take twelve weeks.
 This turned out to be nearly correct.
 On 28 September - after twelve weeks and one day - all the five ships had been salvaged and the team of students could be sent home.